-The same of the sa There are services other than just construction projects, i.e. financial planning 1 6 There should be a mentoring program, such as the one provided by NTTA, that actually allows the DBE firms to work with prime contractors on projects.
-1 6 TxDOT provides a lot of information online.
-However, prime contractors need to provide more online information about subcontracting opportunities early and make it easy for subcontractors to meet with prime contractors to discuss opportunities, qualifications and capabilities 1 6 TXDOT seems to have a poor perception of DBE firms.
-1 .6 Total 167 100.0 TxDOT efforts to provide contract/business opportunities.
-(Comme anta) Commission of the contract of Frequency Percent 46 158 94.6 1 for prime contracts, 3 for subcontract opportunities 1 .6 As compared to recent years, TxDOT has solicited a fair amount of work.
+There are services other than just construction projects, i.e. financial planning 1 .6 There should be a mentoring program, such as the one provided by NTTA, that actually allows the DBE firms to work with prime contractors on projects.
+1 .6 TxDOT provides a lot of information online.
+However, prime contractors need to provide more online information about subcontracting opportunities early and make it easy for subcontractors to meet with prime contractors to discuss opportunities, qualifications and capabilities 1 .6 TXDOT seems to have a poor perception of DBE firms.
+1 .6 Total 167 100.0

+Frequency Percent 158 94.6 1 for prime contracts, 3 for subcontract opportunities 1 .6 As compared to recent years, TxDOT has solicited a fair amount of work.
 However, a 1 number of the contracts are large and not feasible for small firms to pursue.
 That combined with minimal DBE participation goals and these larger firms competing on the smaller contracts, makes it near impossible to "break into" the TxDOT market as a new, small firm regardless of past experience and qualifications of staff.
-1 .6 l hardly every see any staffing, consulting opportunities 1 .6 think intent is 1 but results are 3.
+1 .6 hardly every see any staffing, consulting opportunities 1 .6 think intent is 1 but results are 3.
 1 .6 think this could be better.
-Recently, I heard a TxDOT manager speak at a breakfast forum and she stated that TxDOT is putting goals on all of its contracts, I think this is a real effort to put small firms to work.
-But, it needs to go a step further in connecting with these firms and gaining their buy-in.
-1 .6 More efforts can be made to provide contract/business opportunities.
-1 .6 Not enough information 1 .6 on a 799 million project with a goal of 8% to minority firms not a 1 effort 1 .6 vorking as planned 1 .6 otal 167 100.0 What is your position on TxDOT's efforts to reach out to and certify DBEs? (( Comments) Frequency Percent 156 93.4 am impressed at the current attempts being made.
-However the end result will tell the ale.
-1 .6 think that they award more to foreign born minorities, which have not suffered the enerations of discriminations that US born citizens have for decades.
-1 .6 leet at meetings and give information, but no contact afterwards.
-1 .6 ly firm was certified through the City of Austin.
-I have never seen any effort by TxDOT to ertify firms.
-I think most firms are certified through the TUCP.
-1 .6 needs work 1 .6 Not enough information 1 .6 Nothing wrong with sources already in place.
-We need to know how to be successful in place.
-We need more help/tools on how to won bids.
-1 .6 The issue is not about certifying more firms, it is about providing enough opportunities for certified and qualified firms 1 .6 They go thru the motion but dont seek out and coach DBE on the process 1 .6 To our knowledge this is the first questionnaire we have been asked to provide info to 1 .6 TxDOT has programs in place however efforts could be increased and enhanced.
-Personnel assisting DBEs must have strong relationships with departments needing the contact work to better assist DBEs 1 .6 Total 167 100.0
+Recently, I heard a TxDOT manager speak at a breakfast orum and she stated that TxDOT is putting goals on all of its contracts, I think this is a eal effort to put small firms to work.
+But, it needs to go a step further in connecting with hese firms and gaining their buy-in.
+1 .6 fore efforts can be made to provide contract/business opportunities.
+1 .6 lot enough information 1 .6 n a 799 million project with a goal of 8% to minority firms not a 1 effort 1 .6 vorking as planned 1 .6 otal 167 100.0